emacs-helm/helm/index.md

 Helm installs [async](https://github.com/jwiegley/emacs-async) and [wfnames](https://github.com/thierryvolpiatto/wfnames) package as dependencies when Helm is installed using [MELPA](https://melpa.org/).

-It is recomended to install [all-the-icons](https://github.com/domtronn/all-the-icons.el) to have icons in several places (files, buffers etc..) even if it is not mandatory.
+It is recommended to install [all-the-icons](https://github.com/domtronn/all-the-icons.el) to have icons in several places (files, buffers etc..) even if it is not mandatory.

 # Getting Started